epigen-bioinfolab/CHROMACS/README.md

 *NOTE*
 If you get "Apple cannot verify this app" warning, go to `System Preferences` → `Security & Privacy` → `General`.
 Then  click on  `Open Anyway` button next to the warning message.

-Or, you can right-click on `ChromAcS-Install-MacOS.command`, select  `Open` from the menu, and click `Open` in the appeared security dialog.
+Otherwise, you can right-click on `ChromAcS-Install-MacOS.command`, select  `Open` from the menu, and click `Open` in the appeared security dialog.

 ## 📬 Contact